-■ The Research-Focused Doctorate and the Practice-Focused Doctorate Defined doctorate as a terminal degree.
-Although the academic or research degree, once the only terminal preparation in nursing, has traditionally been the Doctor of Philosophy (PhD), the American Association of Colleges of Nursing has included the Doctor of Nursing Science (DNS, DNSc, DSN) as a research-focused degree as well (AACN, 2004).
-Further, the AACN Task Force on the Practice Doctorate in nursing has recommended that the practice doctorate be the DNP degree, which will replace the traditional Nursing Doctorate (ND) degree (AACN, 2006a).
-Currently, nursing doctorate programs are taking the necessary steps to adjust their programs to fit the curriculum criteria of DNP degree programs.
+The question, What is a DNP degree? is often followed by the question, What is the difference between a doctor of philosophy (PhD) and a DNP degree?
+Nurses now can choose between a practice-focused or research-focused doctorate as a terminal degree.
+Although the academic or research degree, once the only terminal preparation in nursing, has traditionally been the PhD, the AACN now includes the doctor of nursing science (DNS, DNSc, DSN) as a research-focused degree (AACN, 2004).
+Further, the AACN Task Force on the Practice Doctorate in Nursing has recommended that the practice doctorate be the DNP degree, which will replace the traditional nursing doctorate (ND) degree (AACN, 2006a).
+Currently ND programs are taking the necessary steps to adjust their programs to fit the curriculum criteria of DNP degree programs.